(Yeah, that’s not the kind of card we’re talking about, but who cares, it’s a Batcard!)

 They are used as a form of flow indication, so that there can be no doubt about where the business is at with regards to a certain project.
 They are most commonly used within a lean business model and is a very effective manner to control waste and ensure that are being processed effectively.

 As soon as the cards “enter” the board and are accounted for, they are put into action in order to fill the requirements to proceed to the next steps.
-This helps ensuring that the entire process’ flow is working well and the various departments involved can all communicate and work together effectively.
+This helps to ensure that the entire process flow is working well and the various departments involved can all communicate and work together effectively.

 Cards on Pipefy: